awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-define-import.md

 You can use Amazon Pinpoint by making HTTP requests directly to the REST API\.

-**Example S3 PUT Object Request**
+**Example S3 PUT object request**
-To add your endpoint definitions to a bucket, use the Amazon S3 [PUT Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html) operation, and provide the endpoint definitions as the body:
+To add your endpoint definitions to a bucket, use the Amazon S3 [PUT object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html) operation, and provide the endpoint definitions as the body:

 ```
 PUT /prefix/key HTTP/1.1